rawerner/Hip-Publisher/doc/user_stories.md

 Usage: ./hippublisher addWriter "FirstName" "LastName"

 Acceptance Criteria:
-* Asks for first and last name of songwriter to begin adding writer.
+* Asks for first and last name of songwriter, publisher name and affiliation to begin adding writer.
 * Prints out a series of questions about the songwriter
 * At the end it shows all the data inputed for writer and a prompt to confirm correct.
+* Saves to database
 </pre>

 <pre>